-4.8 Unlike the old formula grant system, not all of the income and payments relating to the Business Rates Retention Scheme are fixed.
+4.8 Unlike the old formula grant system, not all of the income and payments relating to the Business Rates Retention Scheme (BRRS) are fixed.
 The tariff and retained income figures do not change from the budgeted amount, but the levy and s31 grant income do.
 2017-18 is the second year we have been in a Business Rates Pool.

 We pay 50% of the levy that we would otherwise have had to pay to the government (50% of the estimated retained income above our baseline funding level) to the Pool.
-Within the budget, we have assumed that we transfer the remaining 50% of the estimated income from business rates above our government set baseline funding level to the Business Rates equalisation reserve.
+Within the budget, we have assumed that we will transfer the other 50% of the levy, which we have saved by being in the Pool, to the Invest to Save Reserve, and that we will transfer the remaining 50% of the estimated income from business rates above our government set baseline funding level to the Business Rates equalisation reserve.